cyclus/cyclus.github.com/source/devdoc/contributing_to_cyclus.rst

-Although you do not have to register with github to download and edit the code, if you desire your work to be integrated into the cyclus mainline of development *you must fork the cyclus core repository into your own github account and submit 'Pull Requests'*.
+Although you do not have to register with github to download and edit the code, if you desire your work to be integrated into the cyclus mainline of development *you must fork the cyclus core repository into your own github account and submit 'Pull Requests'*. :doc:`Here is a tutorial on getting and building cyclus.<get_and_build>`

 Working on a Topic
 ---------------------